 Research in HPC

-Intel Parallel Computing Centre (Intel PCC) at LRZ/TUMThe Intel Parallel Computing Center at Leibniz Supercomputing Centre and Technische Universität München is a project financially supported by Intel to modernise community codes for the newest generations of Intel architectures.
-In this framework, our team at LRZ is active on the optimisation of performance of P-Gadget3, a widely used community code for computational astrophysics, on multi and many-core computer architectures, including the new Intel Xeon Phi processor of second generation, codenamed Knights Landing (KNL).
-The author is proposer and co-investigator of the project, funded by Intel for two years with a yearly grant of 110 000 USD.
-The figure below shows the improvement in the execution time of a Gadget kernel on different architectures, indicated in the legend, for the original and optimised versions.
+Previous project: Intel Parallel Computing Centre (Intel PCC) at LRZ/TUMThe Intel Parallel Computing Center at Leibniz Supercomputing Centre and Technische Universität München is a project financially supported by Intel to modernise community codes for the newest generations of Intel architectures.
+In this framework, our team at LRZ is active on the optimisation of performance of P-Gadget3, a widely used community code for computational astrophysics, on multi and many-core computer architectures.
+The author wass proposer and co-investigator of the project, funded by Intel for four years.
+The figure below shows as an example the improvement in the execution time of a Gadget kernel on different architectures, indicated in the legend, for the original and optimised versions of the code.

-For the latest updates on the IPCC project please consult our local webpage.
+For more information and results of the IPCC project please consult our local webpage.